Responsibility for the burning of Smyrna

 The question of who was responsible for starting the burning of Smyrna continues to be debated, with Turkish sources mostly attributing responsibility to Greeks or Armenians, and vice versa.
 Other sources, on the other hand, suggest that at the very least, Turkish inactivity played a significant part on the event.
+However, the majority of non-Turkish researchers agree that the fire was caused by Turkish soldiers in order to completely eradicate the Christian presence in Anatolia.

 Sources claiming Turkish responsibility

-George Horton's account
+George Horton

-George Horton was the U.S. Consul General of Smyrna.
+George Horton was the U.S. Consul General of Smyrna; an anti-Turkish sentiment is explicit in his writings.
 He was compelled to evacuate Smyrna on 13 September, and arrived in Athens on 14 September.
 In 1926, he published his own account of what happened in Smyrna, titled The Blight of Asia.
-He included testimony from a number of eyewitnesses and quoted a number of contemporary scholars.
+He included testimonies from a number of eyewitnesses, and quoted a number of contemporary scholars.

+Origins of the fire

-Horton's account states that the last of the Greek soldiers had abandoned Smyrna during the evening of 8 September since it was known in advance that Turkish soldiers would arrive on 9 September.
+Horton's account states that the last of the Greek soldiers had abandoned Smyrna during the evening of 8 September, since it was known in advance that Turkish soldiers would arrive on 9 September.
+He said that Turkish soldiers set the fire on 13 September:

-Origins of the Fire

-Horton said that Turkish soldiers set the fire, on 11 September:
+The Turkish soldiers first cleared the Armenian quarter, and then torched a number of houses simultaneously behind the American Intercollegiate Institute.
+They waited for the wind to blow in the right direction, away from the homes of the Muslim population, before starting the fire.
+This report is backed up by the eyewitness testimony of Miss Minnie Mills, the dean of the Intercollegiate Institute:

+This was confirmed by the eyewitness report of Mrs King Birge, the wife of an American missionary, who viewed events from the tower of the American College at Paradise: